-I can express my preferences or feelings and react to those of others, using a mixture of practiced or memorized words, phrases, simple sentences and questions. Х Examples • I can I can choose answers in an online personality survey.
+I can express my preferences or feelings and react to those of others, using a mixture of practiced or memorized words, phrases, simple sentences and questions.
+Examples • I can I can choose answers in an online personality survey.
 I can post clothing photos on a social media site and ask advice about which to buy.
-I can read a note from my roommate about evening plans and write a short response.
+Y I can read a note from my roommate about evening plans and write a short response.
 I can tweet my opinion about a new movie in response to other tweets.
 I can react to my classmates' posts on an online learning tool.

-NOVICE MID LING N c SUAFC DLIO° F L Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
-This is my goal. l can do this with help l can do this cons isten tly.
-I have provide d evidenc e to demons trate this.
+NOVICE MID LIN N c GUAF s s DLIO [°] F L Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
+Th i: go s do y this do this cons I have provide d evidenc e to demons trate this.
 How can I present information to narrate about my life, experiences and events?
-T I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can I can name my family members, their ages, their relationships to me, and what they like to do.
-I can state a few personality or physical characteristics of a hero of mine.
-I can identify parts of my house, my school or my place of work.
-I can name places in my community, town, city, state or country.
-I can tell someone my activities and schedule for the day.
-X How can I present information to give a preference or opinion?
+I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples I can Y How can I present information to give a preference or opinion?
 I can express my likes and dislikes on very familiar and everyday topics of interest using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples • I can • I can tell where I like to go to see art or listen to music. • I can say how much I like or don't like certain foods. • I can state my favorite free-time activities and those I don't like. • I can state which actors or authors I like the best.
-X
+Y

 I can say which school subjects are my most and least favorite.
 How can I present information to inform or describe?
-I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences. Х Examples I can I can give some simple information about my classroom or school.
+I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples I can I can give some simple information about my classroom or school.
 I can tell the location of a city relative to another city on a map.
 I can present simple information about my town or city.
 I can give some simple information about animals, foods or sports based on pictures or photos.
 I can give some simple information about historical figures based on pictures or photos.
+Y

-Novice Benchmark Presentational Writing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written, or signed language. is my goal. do this with help. do this cons isten tly. provide d evidenc e to demons trate this.
+Novice Benchmark Presentational Writing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written, or signed language.
+This is my goal. l can do this with help. l can do this cons isten tly.
+I have provide d evidenc e to demons trate this.
 How can I present information to narrate about my life, experiences and events?
 I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can caption a photo with my family members' names, ages, relationship to me and what they like to do.
 I can write about what I look like so someone can recognize me.
 I can write the physical or personality traits of a character in a book.
 I can list my classes or work activities and tell what time they start and end.
-I can list my weekend activities and who does them with me. Х
+I can list my weekend activities and who does them with me.
+Y